Impacts of peer tutoring on academic performance

 By David Griffin

 One recognised method of improving academic success and student retention is peer tutoring.
-This form of tutoring can support the integration of students into a profession, promote knowledge and skills acquisition and help build student confidence with subject material.
+This form of tutoring can support the integration of students into a profession, promote knowledge and skills acquisition, and help build confidence with course material.
 It can also promote a helpful atmosphere of collaboration within the student body (Irvine et al., 2018; Jeffreys, 2015).
-Tutoring may take the form of ‘peer-to-peer’ teaching, in which students from the same class act as tutors, or as ‘near-peer’ teaching, where students in the year above provide tuition.
+Tutoring may take the form of ‘peer-to-peer’ teaching, in which students from the same class act as tutors, or ‘near-peer’ teaching, where students in the year above provide tuition (see how peer mentoring complements formal tutoring).

 To explore the impact of peer tutoring on nursing students at Texas State University, Kim et al. (2021) selected the graduating class of 2020.
-These students were offered a peer-tutoring program for three core courses over three separate semesters in their first year.
-The tutoring program provided one-on-one help for any student feeling a need for academic support.
+These students were offered a peer-tutoring program for three core courses across three semesters in their first year.
+The tutoring program provided one-on-one help for any student who felt they needed academic support.
 The main objectives of the tutoring program were:

 1. To help students meet their academic requirements.

-2. To generally assist students in succeeding within the baccalaureate.
+2. To generally assist students in succeeding within the baccalaureate program.

 3. To encourage participants to develop critical thinking, self-confidence and self-direction.

-4. To give students multiple opportunities to avail of tutoring.
+4. To give students multiple opportunities to access tutoring.

-Over 90% of attendees reported finding the tutoring session helpful and reported an improvement in their understanding of key concepts.
-Over 75% reported it enabled them to study independently and aided their skills in critical thinking/problem solving.
+• Over 90% of attendees found the tutoring session helpful and reported an improvement in their understanding of key concepts.
+Over 75% reported it enabled them to study independently and aided their skills in critical thinking and problem-solving.

 References